Annie Pankowski: International

 Pankowski attended North American Hockey Academy and was a member of the United States U18 National Team.
 In 2013, she was a member of the US national team during their Bring on the World Tour.
 She logged one point in three games played.

 She tried out for the 2014 US Olympic Team, but was a final cut, and was again cut from the American roster a few weeks before the 2018 Winter Olympics, despite assurances that the roster had been set.

 Pankowski was one of six Badgers named to the United States roster competing at the 2015 IIHF Women's World Championship in Malmö, Sweden.
 She also competed in the 2016 and 2019 IIHF World Championships.
 She won gold with the US at the 2018 4 Nations Cup.

 Personal life

 With Badgers teammate Lauren Williams, the two volunteered with Occupaws, an organization that trains guide dogs for the visually impaired in Wisconsin and bordering states.
-She is currently a student in the Doctor of Veterinary Medicine program at University of Wisconsin-Madison School of Veterinary Medicine.
+She graduated in 2023 from the Doctor of Veterinary Medicine program at University of Wisconsin-Madison School of Veterinary Medicine.
+She is currently a rotating intern with hopes to complete a surgical residency.

 Her sister, Ali Pankowski, competes for the Princeton Tigers women's ice hockey program.
 Both her parents are veterinarians.